Did you know that more than a quarter of worldwide book sales consist of e-books?

 With devices like tablets and Kindle, it’s no wonder, either.

-It’s easier than ever to start reading your favorite books on the go.
+It’s easier than ever to start reading your favourite books on the go.

-This also means that there’s more potential profit for you as an e-book publisher.
+This also means that there’s more potential profit for you like an e-book publisher.

 I’ve been writing and selling books on Amazon’s KDP platform for a few years now.